The information contained within these pages is intended as a general referencing guideline.

 - provide evidence of the depth and breadth of your own reading on a subject.

-When to reference
+When to cite?

 Whenever you quote, paraphrase or make use of another person’s work in your own writing, you must indicate this in the body of your work (a citation) and provide full details of the source in a reference list (all the sources you have referred to directly in your work) or a bibliography (all the sources you have read in the course of your research, not just those you have cited).